Skip to content ↓

 Thursday

-PE Thursday - PE will be on the playground, so please make sure your child has suitable shoes on for outdoor sports.
-For children starting school in September, please bring a PE kit to change into.
+Thursday - PE will be on the playground.
+If your child is starting school in September, please can you remember to send a PE kit in for them to get changed into.

 Friday